The Hodge conjecture for powers of K3 surfaces of Picard number 16: Introduction

 A possible approach to tackle the Hodge conjecture for powers of K3 surfaces is via the Kuga--Satake construction, which gives a correspondence between the K3 surface and an abelian variety.
 When this correspondence is known to be algebraic, it is possible to produce algebraic cycles on powers of the K3 surface from algebraic cycles on powers of the abelian variety.
-For example, this shows the Hodge conjecture for powers of K3 surfaces that are Kummer surfaces: By Morrison \cite{morrison1984k3} the Kuga--Satake variety of a Kummer surface is a power of the starting abelian surface, and by Ribet \cite{ribet1983hodge} the Hodge conjecture holds for powers of abelian surfaces.
-Schlickewei \cite{schlickewei2010hodge} uses the Kuga--Satake correspondence and a result of Paranjape \cite{paranjape} to prove the Hodge conjecture for the square of K3 surfaces which are double covers of the projective plane branched along six lines.
-Inspired by the result and the techniques in this paper, we analyze in depth the Kuga--Satake correspondence for K3 surfaces of Picard number $16$, and we prove the following: \begin{thm}[Theorem \ref{main thm}] Let $\mathscr{X}\rightarrow S$ be a four-dimensional family of K3 surfaces whose general fibre is of Picard number $16$ with an isometry
+For example, this shows the Hodge conjecture for powers of K3 surfaces that are Kummer surfaces: By Morrison \cite{morrison1984k3}, the Kuga--Satake variety of a Kummer surface is a power of the starting abelian surface, and by Ribet \cite{ribet1983hodge}, the Hodge conjecture holds for powers of abelian surfaces.
+This same approach has been employed by Schlickewei \cite{schlickewei2010hodge} to prove the Hodge conjecture for the square of K3 surfaces which are double covers of the projective plane branched along six lines using a result by Paranjape \cite{paranjape}.
+Inspired by these techniques, we analyze in depth the Kuga--Satake correspondence for K3 surfaces of Picard number $16$, and we prove the following: \begin{thm}[Theorem \ref{main thm}] Let $\mathscr{X}\longrightarrow S$ be a four-dimensional family of K3 surfaces whose general fibre is of Picard number $16$ with an isometry

 for some negative integers $a$ and $b$.
-If the Kuga--Satake correspondence is algebraic for the fibres of this family, then the Hodge conjecture holds for all powers of every K3 surface in this family. \end{thm} At the time of us writing this article, there are two families of K3 surfaces which satisfy the hypotheses of Theorem \ref{main thm intro}: The family of double covers of $\p^2$ branched along six lines studied in \cite{schlickewei2010hodge} and the family of K3 surfaces which are desingularization of singular K3 surfaces in $\p^4$ with $15$ simple nodes studied in \cite{ingalls2020explicit}.
+If the Kuga--Satake correspondence is algebraic for the fibres of this family, then the Hodge conjecture holds for all powers of every K3 surface in this family. \end{thm} At the time of us writing this article, there are two families of K3 surfaces which satisfy the hypotheses of Theorem \ref{main thm intro}: The family of double covers of $\p^2$ branched along six lines studied in \cite{schlickewei2010hodge} and the family of K3 surfaces which are desingularization of singular K3 surfaces in $\p^4$ with $15$ simple nodes studied in \cite{ingalls2022explicit}.
 In particular, Theorem \ref{main thm intro} proves the Hodge conjecture for all powers of the K3 surfaces in these families.